Skip to navigation Skip to content

 If becomes a member of a couple or on death of pensioner.

-Note: reviewed after one year with continuation dependent on meeting certain criteria, for example, dependent children or disability.
+Note: Widow/er pensions are usually paid for at least one year with continuation dependent on meeting certain criteria, for example, dependent children or disability.

 Compatibility